 Step 3: Create a Velocity Estimate

-As I discussed in my last blog post, there are three ways to estimate the team's velocity for this project:
+As I discussed in my blog post about why we love agile estimation, there are three ways to estimate the team’s velocity for this project:

 - Run a sprint or two.